pipelight/nixos-tidy/README.md

 ```

-And use it in home-merger.
+And use it as an argument value in home-merger.

 ```nix
 # default.nix